Frequently Asked Questions

 What medications are approved at RDDC?

-What items are banned?
+What items are not permitted?

 • Drugs